stebix/woodnet/readme.md

 # Components

 In this section, we look at the different components of the model and data pipeline.
-We want to provide insights about possibilities to configure the pacakge.
+We want to provide insights about possibilities to configure the package.
 The main entry point for primary usage is the [data loading section](#data-loading) where instructions about injecting your data (e.g. scanned volumes, scanned planar images or microscopy data) into the system is provided.
 The following sections are concerned with explaining the configuration files to [control training experiments](#training-run-configuration) and performing prediction and evaluation tasks.